DHTMLX/scheduler-docs/data/custom_skins.md

 The structure of the **less** folder for version 7.0 (may be changed in future versions) is given below:

-###Images
+### Images

 - **./src/imgs** - svg icons used by all skins
 - **./src/iconfont** - icons are prebuilt into web font

-###Skin definitions
+### Skin definitions

-The default set of variables is defined in `terrace` skin, other skins redefine appropriate variables and add styles.
+The default set of variables is defined in the `terrace` skin, other skins redefine the corresponding variables and add styles.

 - **./src/themes**
   - *./src/themes/variables.less* - common variables used by all skins, `terrace` skin